 If a VA student's cumulative grade point average remains below 2.0 for two consecutive terms, the student will not be certified for VA educational benefits until the academic status is restored to Good Standing.

-The Veterans Center is located in the Hayden Hall Building, HH 756, where staff is available to assist veterans with educational benefits procedures, tutoring and counseling.
+The Veterans Success Center is located in the IC Building, where staff is available to assist veterans with educational benefits procedures, tutoring and counseling.